AmericanRedCross/GeoWebServices/queryingGeoServices.md

 }
 ```

-Assuming one of the two results was returned, a 2nd call can be made to the GetAdminStack web service to actually retrieve the full hierarchy of administrative boundaries for the location returned from this web service.
+Assuming one of the two results was returned, a second call can be made to the GetAdminStack web service to actually retrieve the full hierarchy of administrative boundaries for the location returned from this web service.

 ### Get Admin Stack ###

+#### Description ####

 The GetAdminStack endpoint is a RESTful web service that can accept GET and POST requests.
 It also supports JSONP response format.
 There are 3 ways to query this service: